Versailles sustainable district contract

 At least 12 citizens and 6 actors of the associations are appointed to participate actively in the development of the program of the new Versailles sustainable district contract.

 They are selected in such a way that the diversity of the actors and the challenges of this district are represented as well as possible.
 Together with the services of the City of Brussels and the Region, they are setting up an action program to meet the needs of the district.

 Applications are still open.
 Register by filling in the online form or by contacting the Versailles District Contract team directly:

 General principles of the District Committee (PDF, 161.55 KB) (in French)

 The Versailles district contract benefits from a regional subsidy of 12.5 million euros.

-The City of Brussels is making an additional 5.8 million euros available to help develop an ambitious program.
+The City of Brussels is making an additional 5.8 million euros available to help develop an ambitious programme.

-The period from June 2021 to May 2022 is devoted to the development of the basic program, which includes a diagnosis of the district, the definition of priorities and an action plan.
-An environmental impact report is also being prepared to study the impact of the program on the environment of the inhabitants of the neighbourhood.
+The period from July 2021 to April 2022 was devoted to the preparation of the basic programme, which includes a diagnosis of the neighbourhood, the identification of priorities and an action plan.
+An Environmental Impact Report was also carried out in parallel in order to study the impact of the programme on the environment of the inhabitants of the neighbourhood.
 Various meetings and exchanges (workshops, exploratory walks, meetings, interviews,...) were organised with the inhabitants, services and associations throughout the year.

-The program must be approved by the City Council and the Brussels Capital Region by May 2022.
+The programme was approved by the Brussels Capital Region in December 2022.